 ๐Ÿ“ Chiang Mai โ€“ Mae Chan (232 km): 4 hrs

-After breakfast, check out from the hotel and start the journey northeast towards Chiang Rai.
-After about a 4-hour drive, arrive at Ahsa Farmstay, an elegant farm surrounded by the colorful and authentic northern Thai rural setting.
-Here, enjoy an Akha-style set lunch served in natural bamboo and banana leaves.
-Also, see a cooking demonstration for “Namprik Akha”, an Akha-style chili paste.
-After lunch, take a tour around the farm, visiting the rice paddy fields, and trying the rubber tapping from the rubber trees.
+After breakfast, check out from the hotel and begin the journey northeast toward Chiang Rai.
+After approximately a four-hour drive, arrive at Ahsa Farmstay, an elegant farm set in the colorful and authentic northern Thai countryside.
+Here, enjoy an Akha-style set lunch served on natural bamboo and banana leaves.
+You will also witness a cooking demonstration of “Namprik Akha,” an Akha-style chili paste.
+After lunch, take a tour around the farm, visit the rice paddy fields, and try your hand at rubber tapping from the rubber trees.

-Transfer to the resort and relax at leisure for the rest of the day.
+Transfer to the resort and relax at leisure for the remainder of the day.

 Dinner at the hotel.